 For all of us, it's not a matter of if, but when, we will face new, seemingly-insurmountable problems.
 Anchoring ourselves to something--family, good friends, a good medical support system, and our faith--can help through difficult storms.
 Josh was a great example of striving to be better; he is my hero.

-How do your own personal religious beliefs help you deal with your loss?
+How do your own personal beliefs and values help you deal with your loss?

 People deal with life and death in different ways, and I certainly respect the feelings all individuals, whether they believe in a supreme being or not.
 Some people draw strength from family and friends; others seek out relief from anguish through counselling or even recreational activities.
-Personally, I find comfort in all of these activities as well as my faith in God.
+Personally, I find comfort in all of these activities.